What Are Hardship Loans and When Should You Get One?

 Although you can use your personal loan funds at your discretion, you should avoid unnecessary spending.
 Hardship loans should be for unplanned expenses only.
 Below are the most common purposes for getting hardship loans.

-• Qualifying medical bills funding;
+• Medical or vet bills funding;

 • Emergency home or car repairs;